 300mm (12") - The ceiling level insulation between and over the joists.
 This is the required option for both living/non-living area within the attic, this will stop heat escaping through your ceiling and is one of the first things done before installing flooring within your attic.

 The insulation between the rafters.
 This would be suitable if you intend to use the attic as a living space which will keep these new living quarters nice and warm.

-In addition to topping up fiberglass to 12 inches, we do the following:
+In addition to topping up insulation to 12 inches (300mm), we do the following:

 The current building regulations states that a minimum 300mm of attic insulation is required.

 Any existing insulation can be left in the attic and an additional layer added to it to bring it up to the required minimum 300mm thickness.
 It does not matter how long the existing insulation has been in the attic, it still retains its insulation value.

 Once the attic has been insulated to a minimum 300mm thickness the ceiling joists will no longer be visible making the roof space hazardous to anyone attempting to enter.
 However, we can add additional joists and floorboards (raised flooring) to help maintain your storage area.
 If you already have a floored area we can work around it and leave it uncovered or we can raise it with additional joists.